temporarymoon/million-prescient-trees/docs/echo.md

 ### Ranger

-1. ✅ Gains `+2` strength if the played receives a battlefield bonus and the opponent does not.
+1. ✅ Gains `+2` strength if the player receives a battlefield bonus and the opponent does not.

 ### Steward